dvv/luvit-luvm/README.markdown

 ## Installation

-First you'll need to make sure your system has a c++ compiler, and Lua installed.
+First you'll need to make sure your system has build-essentials installed.

 To install create a folder somewhere in your filesystem with the "`luvm.sh`" file inside it.
-I put mine in a folder called "`.luvm`".
+I put mine in a folder called "`~/.luvm`".

 Or if you have `git` installed, then just clone it: